Nsmith4789/i-love-cats-j2024/README.md

 ## About

-This is a website about cats.
-It has a picture of a cat using an img tag.
-It also has a CSS for style and JavaScript to add an alert on click.
+This is a website about food , food is a great way to bridge cultural gaps and experience different culturs.

 ## Built With